SSM 107–01: Release of

 Requests for additional information or clarification regarding

-this policy may be directed to the University Registrar’s
+this policy may be directed to University Registrar Services.

 - The right of students to review and inspect the education